-The prototypical collaborative law model requires both parties’ attorneys to withdraw from representation upon the collapse of the negotiations – a concept many clients do not comprehend.
+The prototypical model of collaborative law in divorce requires opposing attorneys to withdraw from representation upon the collapse of the negotiations.

 By Marshall J. Wolf, Family Lawyer

 In August, 2011, the House of Delegates of the American Bar Association overwhelmingly rejected, by a vote of 154-298, the Uniform Collaborative Law/Rules Act promulgated by the Uniform Laws Commission (ULC), formerly National Conference of Commissioners on Uniform State Laws (NCCUSL).
 Among the many objections to Collaborative Law in general and the proposed Uniform Act in particular was the ethical questions raised by the practice of Collaborative Law in Divorce.
 Several cases have raised ethical warnings to attorneys who so enthusiastically are embracing collaborative law in divorce as the best thing since sliced bread.
 The New Jersey case will be discussed below, but North Carolina is similar.
 Colorado simply says Collaborative Law is unethical.